Star Wars R5-D4 Sixth Scale Figure by Sideshow Collectibles Review

 Before I get to the actual figure, you can see the packaging is, once again, in the same style as other Sideshow Collectibles.
 That’s great for mint-in-box people, or people that have some place to actually display these boxes (I don’t but I keep them).

 Looking at the figure outside of the box, you can clearly see that the majority of the figure IS the Sideshow Collectibles R2-D2 figure just repainted.
-For more comparisons, you can check out the review I did of R2 a long time ago (when I was learning the craft of photography) HERE.
+For more comparisons, you can check out the review I did of R2 a long time ago HERE.

 All the parts of the figure that move (the flaps on the front, the side legs, and the retractable leg in the middle) function well.
 Nothing is loose and everything works well.
 I also find the paint is done well for the most part and the overall grimy and dirty look works very well.